SamueleLippolis/SBRP_samueleLippolis_internship/Data_management/README.md

 #### C++ files

+buildSolution5: add things to buildSolution4.
+Function that checks if you can add a node to a route; a function that given a list of nodes id it returns the sum of the distance from the first node to the last; a function that given a nodesthisMatrix it returns the ID of the clusters; a function called buildAlternativeRoutes that generates all possible alternative routes of a given one (this should be upgraded in choosing the best one).

 buildSolution4: upgrade of buildSolution2 and buildSolution3.
 It returns the number of children taken by each bus, perfectly.

 buildSolution3: upgrade of buildSolution2 where also the loaded children are saved in a varible.
 This file is intereseting because each bus loads only children of a specific cluster.
 So, no mixed loads are considered.
 Howver, this is not the aim of the project.
 So, i have to update it.